AliSawari/code-review/README.md

 ## Containerization

-adding `docker` is always fun and entertaining for me. there's a new `Dockerfile` paied with a `.dockerignore` to ship the code into a docker image.
+adding `docker` is always fun and entertaining for me. there's a new `Dockerfile` paired with a `.dockerignore` to ship the code into a docker image.

 ## RUN